amirgamil/Meningitis-Analysis/README.md

 # MenViz: Analyzing and Forecasting Meningitis Outbreaks
 The African meningitis belt is a group of 26 countries that is acutely susceptible to meninigitis outbreaks, which can spread out of control and has killed hundreds of thousands of people.
-We present a dataset with more than 16 years of report information from the [World Health Organization](https://www.who.int/emergencies/diseases/meningitis/epidemiological/en/) (more information about the dataset can be found below) as well as a novel forecasting pipeline + symbolic NLU framework for extracting key details.
+We present a dataset with more than **16 years of information** from the [World Health Organization](https://www.who.int/emergencies/diseases/meningitis/epidemiological/en/) (more information about the dataset can be found below) as well as a **novel forecasting pipeline + symbolic natural language understanding framework** for extracting key details from text reports.

 ### Results
 Below are sample results for different countries.
 The y-axis represents the number of cases and the x-axis represents time where each datapoint is spaced one month apart - notice that the pipeline is robust to different patterns.